ThomasCaud/ai-simulation/README.md

   - Flock is not stupid: they will try to avoid predator in their move.

 - Implemented using [ps5js](https://p5js.org/).
-- To make it works, just copy and paste the code [in this editor](https://editor.p5js.org/).
+- To make it works, open the `index.html` file.

 ![Simulation](doc/boids_simulation.gif)